gathecageorge/node-names-application/README.md

     ```bash
     docker-compose up -d
     ```
 2. Open `localhost:PORT_NUMBER` to see the application.
-By default 3 replicas of the application are started
+By default 3 replicas of the application are started.
+Nginx reverse proxy is used to load balance requests to the replicas meaning each time you refresh a page, the request can go to any host and thus visualize the host serving the request.

+## Running using kubernetes
+1. Use command below.
+The application will have its own mysql server also started so no configuration needed.
+Incase you need to point to another mysql server, edit `kubernetes.yml` file accordingly.
+    ```bash
+    kubectl apply -f kubernetes.yml
+    ```
+2. Open `localhost:3001` to see the application.
+By default 2 replicas of the application are started.
+Kubernetes service is used to load balance requests to the replicas meaning each time you refresh a page, the request can go to any host and thus visualize the host serving the request.